Party Constitution

 Amendments

-1. The constitution may only be amended during the National Congress.
-Amendments require a two-thirds majority vote with a quorum of fourteen percent of Members at the time the amendment was proposed.
+1. The Constitution may only be amended during the National Congress.
+Amendments require a three-quarters majority vote with a quorum of twenty (20) percent of Members at the time the amendment was proposed.

 Interpretation

-1. Where a dispute may arise with regards to the interpretation of this constitution, the Dispute Resolution Committee shall in accordance with Article 10 make a determination with regards to the dispute.
+1. Where a dispute may arise with regards to the interpretation of this Constitution, the Dispute Resolution Committee shall in accordance with Article 12 make a determination with regards to the dispute.

 Power to Make By-Laws